 Everything You Need to Know

-The International Brotherhood of Electrical Workers (IBEW) and National Electrical Association (NECA), form the Electrical Training Alliance (previously known as the National Joint Apprenticeship and Training Committee – NJATC), whose mission is to help electrical apprentices receive up-to-date training initiatives for the electrical construction industry.
+The International Brotherhood of Electrical Workers (IBEW) and National Electrical Association (NECA), form the Electrical Training Alliance (previously known as the National Joint Apprenticeship and Training Committee – NJATC, aka IBEW Aptitude Test and Electrical Aptitude Test), whose mission is to help electrical apprentices receive up-to-date training initiatives for the electrical construction industry.
 The Alliance administers the Electrical Training Alliance Aptitude Test (aka NJATC Aptitude Test) – a timed test that aims to help candidates who want to become licensed electricians and certified technicians.
 These tests are approved by both the IBEW and NECA electrical apprenticeship programs.
 They have been developed specifically to assist in the selection of apprentices for the respective apprenticeship programs.

-The test has two sections: (1) algebra and (2) reading comprehension.
-Candidates need to complete the test in 2.5 hours.
+The test has two sections: (1) algebra and functions (2) reading comprehension.
+Candidates should plan on spending approximately 3 hours at the test center.
 To proceed to the next step, applicants must receive a minimum score of 4 out of 9.

 If you want to apply for the electrical apprenticeship program, you need to fill the application form and get access to the free Electrical Training Alliance Aptitude Test.
 The application form will help test takers evaluate whether they meet the basic requirements.
 If you meet the listed requirements, you will be then scheduled for the test and the personal interview.